Frequently Asked Questions

 What are your certifications?

+We are Class 1 Saskatchewan Building Official certified.
+We are also certified as a Drinking Water Quality Technician by Health Canada.
 I have an Incomplete BaSc.
 Environmental Health Science degree.
-When I began in the trades over 20 years ago, I have experience in HVAC, plumbing, gas fitting, fireplaces, inspections and water treatment.
+When I began in the trades over 20 years ago, I have experiences in HVAC, general construction, plumbing, gas fitting, fireplace installations and servicing, Public Health Inspections and Water Treatment Sales and Service.

 Why should "I" as a prospective home buyer choose you?